 LeadQuizzes, on the other hand, has no free plan but offers you a free 14-day trial with UNLIMITED features.
 This enables you to get to know the full capabilities of the tool without having to spend a dime.
 If you decide it’s worth your time and money, you can switch to a paid plan.
 If not, you can cancel your free trial without being charged.

 Keep in mind that all the prices given above are on a monthly bases.
-If you opt for an annual subscription, Typeform gives you 2 months free, while LeadQuizzes enables you to save even more with 3 months free!
+If you opt for an annual subscription, Typeform offers a 16% discount, while LeadQuizzes lets you save up to 30%!

 Experts have found that consistent branding can boost your revenue by up to 23%.
 That’s why it’s important to keep your branding consistent throughout all your online assets, including your website, social media, ads, and interactive content (such as quizzes, forms, and surveys).